mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611805000/in/album-72177720315675062/" title="PXL_20240308_175747562"><img src="https://live.staticflickr.com/65535/53611805000_d2c739c862_k.jpg" width="1542" height="2048" alt="PXL_20240308_175747562"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Rare opening with view of Swift Camp Creek*

-Eventually, I made it back to the junction with Wildcat Trail and headed towards west and up towards KY-715.
+Eventually, I made it back to the junction with Wildcat Trail and headed west and up towards KY-715.
 The first section gains elevation rapidly as the trail climbs away from the creek, but the second half is a mostly level walk through the woods back to the road.
-For a few brief moments, it almost looked like the sun might come out!
+For a few brief moments, it even looked like the sun might come out!

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611805105/in/album-72177720315675062/" title="PXL_20240308_191248446"><img src="https://live.staticflickr.com/65535/53611805105_04395b2882_k.jpg" width="1542" height="2048" alt="PXL_20240308_191248446"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *The sun tried, but couldn't quite break through the clouds*